 What Efudix looks like

-Efudix is a white cream which comes in a metal tube.
+Efudix is a white cream that comes in a 20g aluminium tube.

-Efudix contains 5% Fluorouracil as the active ingredient.
+Efudix contains 5% w/w fluorouracil as the active ingredient.
 It also contains:

 - methyl hydroxybenzoate